Contact Lens Calculator Logo - CLCalc Splash Screen

 Tool Action:

-3. Adds adjustment to *original target sphere* and rounds the result.
+3. Adds adjustment to *initial target sphere* and rounds the result using the specific lens's available steps for that cylinder.

 Result: Notes highlight this ("Sphere adjusted...
 SE Compensation").
 Yellow border.